demisto/content/Packs/epo/README.md

   * Pay attention: Timestamp parsing is supported for the **EventTimeLocal** field with UTC format.
 To configure the format:
     1. Access your Mcafee ePO interface.
     2. At the main options bar at the top-left corner, under **Configuration** select **Personal Settings**.
-    3. At the left bar, select **Time Zone Prefrence** and set the system time zone to UTC +00:00 FIRMAT.
+    3. At the left bar, select **Time Zone Prefrence** and set the system time zone to UTC +00:00 format.

 ## Collect Events from Vendor